Kalkonkurt/NordicNookCafeMockUp/README.md

 # NordicNookCafeMockUp
 Mock up website for a made up company.
+Generated a mock up website from AI (Banani) and downloaded it to Figma to use as a template.